Energy-efficient predictive control for connected, automated driving under localization uncertainty: Data-driven Design of and

 The terminal cost function $V_f(\cdot)$ represents the remaining energy-to-spend until the vehicle crosses the upcoming traffic light.
 Calculating the terminal cost function $V_f(\cdot)$ exactly presents significant challenges due to the dynamic and uncertain nature of traffic environments.

-We propose a practical approach to approximate $V_f(\cdot)$ by considering the remaining energy-to-spend under certain simplifying assumptions: (1) the time to cross the upcoming traffic light is unconstrained, and (2) there is no preceding vehicle.
+We propose a practical approach to approximate $V_f(\cdot)$ by considering the remaining energy-to-spend under certain simplifying assumptions: (1) the time to cross the upcoming traffic light is unconstrained, and (2) there is no front vehicle.
 This simplification allows us to focus on the intrinsic energy dynamics of the vehicle itself, decoupled from external factors such as traffic flow and vehicle interactions.

-We empirically find that this simplified $V_f(\cdot)$ is a good heuristic for urban road driving aimed at minimizing energy consumption.
-This finding is aligned with the previous research, which plans the speed reference for the entire route under free-flow traffic conditions \cite{bae2019real, ard2023VILCAV}.
+Previous research with extensive vehicle tests \cite{bae2019real, ard2023VILCAV} shows that tracking the speed reference for the entire route under free-flow traffic conditions can improve energy efficiency even with moderate traffic congestion.
+This finding also aligns with our results.
+We empirically find that the terminal cost function $V_f(\cdot)$ with simplifying assumptions is a good heuristic for urban road driving aimed at minimizing energy consumption.

 For the rest of the paper, we will use the term "cost-to-go" to refer to the remaining energy-to-spend.
 The terminal cost function $V_f(\cdot)$ will be written as a convex combination of known cost-to-go values of the collected data points.